LukasLichten/Datalink/README.md

 # Datalink
-Simple wrapper around Steam/Proton Games that can deploy a memorymap bridge and launch further application from a config file within the prefix
+Simple wrapper around Steam/Proton Games that can deploy a memorymap bridges and launch further application from a config file within the prefix

 ## Usage
 Apppend Datalink infront of the launch command (same way as Mangohud) by setting the Launch Options on Steam like this: